 We empower villagers to develop their own waste solutions.

 We adopt a grass-roots approach to developing the skills of ‘Waste Warriors’ because CLEAR has found that adopting the ideas of local people and delivering their messages and ideas for waste solutions is far more effective than having foreigners or non-locals telling villagers how to manage their problems.
 We empower villagers to develop their own waste solutions.
-Thus our plan is to train up Waste Warriors, who act as village-level influencers encouraging their communities to join the program, and to start sorting waste, recycling, building permaculture gardens and implementing other waste management practices.
+Thus our plan is to train up Waste Warriors, who act as village-level influencers encouraging their communities to join the programme, and to start sorting waste, recycling, building permaculture gardens and implementing other waste management practices.

 - Managing waste for your village’s health, wealth and future